 To improve the health and safety of employees, UPS developed the Comprehensive Health and Safety Process (CHSP) in 1995.
-Now there are more than 3,300 CHSP committees at UPS facilities around the world.
+Now there are more than 3,450 CHSP committees at UPS facilities around the world.
 They conduct facility and equipment audits, lead training programs, perform work practice and behavior analysis and recommend process and equipment changes.
-As a result of their efforts, lost time injuries have been reduced by 35 percent since 2006.

-Based on driver and package handler suggestions, facility and equipment improvements have also been made, such as designing ergonomic handheld computers for drivers and changing the layout of new buildings have made it less tedious to move 18.3 million packages each day.
+Based on driver and package handler suggestions, facility and equipment improvements have also been made so it is less tedious to move 19.1 million packages each day.
+Examples of these improvements are designing ergonomic handheld computers for drivers and changing the layout of new buildings.

 Patrick David's Circle of Honor Success

 In addition to health and wellness, road safety is an important part of how we operate every day at UPS.
 Driving can be a dangerous task if distractions arise, so our drivers are trained to stay focused no matter what is happening around them.